asgardeo/asgardeo-tomcat-oidc-agent/docs/integrating_with_existing_webapp.md

 ## Integrating OIDC into your Existing Webapp

 ### Getting started
-Throughout this section we will refer to the existing web application as oidc-oidc-sample-app.
+Throughout this section we will refer to the existing web application as oidc-sample-app.

 #### Prerequisites